iiab/internet-in-a-box/README.md

 First we hack the firmware, re-format the drive, and install our Debian image on the device.

+If this is a used device with an unknown username and password, reset the device by booting it, and then pressing with a paperclip the reset button in the hole on the side for 15 seconds.
+Then go to the IP address and you will be able to setup from factory defaults.

 In general, follow the Arch Linux Arm instructions at:

 http://archlinuxarm.org/platforms/armv5/seagate-goflex-home